Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Documentation for shipping and installation

-Business and production capability
+Business and lantern factory production capability

 Ask who owns production, where the workshop is located, what work is made in-house, and whether the team can show active production rather than only finished catalog photos.